InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 ```
 cleos push action yx.ntoken transfer '{"from":"user1","to":"d1","amount":"10000.0000 DKRW","memo":"my memo"}' -p user1
 ```
+   * The account user1 can send the native token issued by other system depositories like d2 to the system depository d1.
+In such case, d1 calls the transfer action to d2 to redeem the native token from d2.
-* Then the system depository checks the transfer action is done and calls nredeem action.
+* Then the system depository checks the transfer action is irreversible and calls nredeem action.
 ```
 cleos push action yx.ntoken nredeem '{"token":{"amount":"10000.0000 DKRW","issuer":"d1"},"memo":"my memo"}' -p d1
 ```